Published April 12, 2026

 Is courageous and willing to take chances.

-It’s easy to settle into the rhythm of daily living without reflection and awareness.
-Many people continue to stay in a job, marriage, friendship, venture, or situation, even when it no longer provides satisfaction, joy, inspiration, or meaning.
-But the authentic self asks the question, “Why do I feel stuck or obligated to stay?” and “What if things were different?”
+It is easy to settle into the rhythm of daily living without reflection.
+The authentic self asks the difficult questions: “Why do I feel stuck or obligated to stay?” and “What if things were different?”
+The Authentic Self understands that remaining stuck is often far more painful than the difficulty of change.

 Embraces the creative process and journey through the unknown.